kandadave/goal-planner/README.md

 ### Live Site
-Open the live site [here](glowing-dusk-1e375c.netlify.app/) Interact with the site to explore its features.
+Open the live site [here](glowing-dusk-1e375c.netlify.app/) You can interact with the site to explore its features.

 ### Local Development